Keith Burns (linebacker): Playing career

-The Denver Broncos drafted Burns in the 7th round (#210 overall) of the 1994 NFL Draft.
+The Denver Broncos drafted Burns in the seventh round (#210 overall) of the 1994 NFL draft.
 A Bronco for most of his thirteen-year career, Burns saw playing time as a reserve linebacker and a prominent special teams player.
 He spent the 1999 season with Chicago Bears, and the 2004 season with Tampa Bay Buccaneers.
 He won two Super Bowls with the Broncos.
 For his entire NFL career, Burns played 197 games (3 starts) and totaled 231 special-teams tackles.
 He also posted 77 career defensive stops (50 solo), 1.5 sacks (9 yds.), one interception (15 yds.), three pass breakups and one forced fumble.

+NFL career statistics

 Coaching career

 On March 27, 2007, the Broncos announced Burns would retire as Special Teams Captain and assume the role of instructing the special teams.
 He was given the title of Assistant Special Teams Coach in 2011.

 Burns was hired by the Washington Redskins to be their Special Teams Coordinator on February 11, 2013.
 In moving to Washington, he rejoined Mike Shanahan who was his coach in Denver and who also gave Burns his first coaching job.
-In his first coaching position Keith Burns' Special Teams unit struggled during 2013 season.
-According to Football Outsiders, under Burns' leadership, the Washington Redskins' Special Teams unit finished the 2013 regular season ranked last in points compared to league average.
-After less than a year in the position, Keith Burns was dismissed by the Washington Redskins on December 30, 2013 along with Mike Shanahan.
+In his first coaching position Keith Burns's Special Teams unit struggled during 2013 season.
+According to Football Outsiders, under Burns's leadership, the Washington Redskins' Special Teams unit finished the 2013 regular season ranked last in points compared to league average.
+After less than a year in the position, Keith Burns was dismissed by the Washington Redskins on December 30, 2013, along with Mike Shanahan.

 Personal life

 Burns met his wife, Michelle, at college.
 They have three children together.
 His oldest daughter, Danielle is a star for the women's basketball team at Fordham University, wearing number 22.
-Danielle earned her masters in just four years, having graduated in three years.
+Danielle earned her master's degree in just four years, having graduated in three years.
 His other daughter Rachel is currently a member of Charleston Southern.
 His son Keith is still in High School.
-In Keith Burns' off time, he has performed stand-up comedy routines around the country.
+In Keith Burns's off time, he has performed stand-up comedy routines around the country.